Yannick Schwaller: Mixed doubles

 Schwaller participates in mixed doubles curling with his wife, Briar Schwaller-Hürlimann.
 Schwaller and Schwaller-Hürlimann have won two Swiss national mixed doubles championships, and have represented Switzerland at the 2023 and 2024 World Mixed Doubles Curling Championships, finishing 7th and 4th respectively.
 They would also be named the Swiss representatives for the 2026 Winter Olympics mixed doubles tournament.

 Mixed Team

 Schwaller has also skipped Switzerland at two World Mixed Curling Championship in 2015 and 2017.
 At the 2015 World Mixed Curling Championship, he led his team of Meier, Briar Hürlimann and Céline Koller to a 7–1 record in group play.
-They then beat Scotland in the qualification games before being defeated by Sweden in the quarterfinals.
+They then beat Scotland in the qualification games before losing to Sweden in the quarterfinals.
 In 2017, his team, now consisting of Koller, Michael Brunner and Elena Stern finished 4–3 through the round robin, not enough to advance to the playoff round.

 Personal life

-Schwaller's father is Christof Schwaller, his uncle is Andi Schwaller, younger brother is Kim Schwaller, and cousin is Xenia Schwaller.
+Schwaller's father is Christof Schwaller, his uncle is Andreas Schwaller, younger brother is Kim Schwaller, and cousin is Xenia Schwaller.
 Schwaller is employed as a consultant and is currently a psychology student.

 In July 2022 he married fellow curler Briar Hürlimann.